 - The Boneyard opened with the Animal Kingdom on April 22, 1998.

 - The Boneyard is “operated” by the Dino Institute, which guests can experience more fully on the DINOSAUR attraction.
-DINOSAUR, unlike The Boneyard, is better suited for adults.
+DINOSAUR, unlike The Boneyard, has thrill aspects and therefore better suits older kids.

 - The Boneyard features a plethora of activities and visuals for children, including elevated walkways, slides, staircases, tunnels, a Jeep, net and rope climbing ramps, musical fossils, fact sheets, sandboxes where guests can dig for faux dinosaur and mammoth bones, and dinosaur skeletons.

-- The Boneyard is cushioned for safety purposes.
+- The ground at the Boneyard has cushioning for safety purposes.

-- The material in the sandbox is “Texas Grit,” not actual sand.
+- The sandbox contains “Texas Grit,” rather than real sand.

 - The plastic cement bones found around The Boneyard were cast from real dinosaur bones found in places such as Utah’s Dinosaur National Park.